Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 Each month items will change, with some staple products such as ground beef being available all year round and items such as scallops or turkey being available depending on the season.

-Since ButcherBox works on a subscription box basis, you don’t have a specific selection of your meat unless you choose the custom box.
+Since ButcherBox works on a subscription box basis, you don’t have a specific selection of your meat unless you choose the customized box.

 Even then, you will only have around 20 items to choose from, with the option to add on a few items later.